What You Need to Do to Solve the Biggest Timesheet Problems

 Problem #2: Stolen Time

 When you have no control over your employees’ timesheets, there’s always the risk of less-than-honest employees taking advantage of the system.
-While employee time theft may not seem a big deal, it’s estimated that the average employee steals approximately 4.5 hours per week from their employer, totaling almost six work weeks per year.
+While employee time theft may not seem a big deal, it’s estimated that the average employee steals approximately 4.5 work hours per week from their employer, totaling almost six work weeks per year.
 Additionally, according to the American Payroll Association, employees signing in for coworkers can easily cost your company anywhere from 5 to 7 percent of your payroll costs.

 Problem #3: Calculation Errors